lima21bd/Jigsaw-Unintended-Bias-in-Toxicity-ClassificationJigsaw-Unintended-Bias-in-Toxicity-Classification/README.md

 * **Libraries:** NumPy, Pandas, Matplotlib, Seaborn, Keras, TensorFlow
 * **Environment:** Kaggle Notebook

+## This Repository

+- [x] Project 2 Instructions.pdf

+  This document includes Upskill's instructions for submitting this project.

+- [x]

 ## Executing Program

 * Go to [nbviewer](https://nbviewer.jupyter.org/) to run jupyter notebooks if it fails to open on Github